jkunimune/Djastiz/word_guide.md

 ### zhu
 _verb_
-	*age*; length of time; applies to objects an events as well as people
+	*old*; length of time; applies to objects an events as well as people

 ### zhung
 _noun_